Al Jazeera paid thousands to Georgia Senate candidate Jon Ossoff's company, records show

 "In order for the Biden Administration to succeed in fighting this virus and investing in economic recovery, we need legislative solutions, not obstructionism," Ossoff said in a tweet Wednesday.
 "That’s why this election is crucial."

 If Republicans win even one of the Jan.
-5 runoffs they will secure a majority and another two years for Sen. Mitch McConnell.
-R-Ky., as the majority leader.
+5 runoffs they will secure a majority and another two years for Sen. Mitch McConnell, R-Ky., as the majority leader.
 If Democrats sweep the races, however, they will bring the body to a 50-50 tie, allowing Vice President-elect Harris to break ties on party-line votes.

 Fox News' Brian Flood contributed to this report.